BUSINESS CONTINUITY PLAN

 3) Data Integrity:

-a) We use Kaseya Corporate edition to provide a centrally automated virus protection program for all computers at Exeter Financial.
-This is monitored by itSynergy.
+- a) We use Sentinel One Corporate edition to provide a centrally automated virus protection program for all computers at Exeter Financial.
+This is monitored by Alkeme IT.

-b) We use a Sonicwall TotalSecure TZ210 firewall router to block unwanted traffic at the network gateway.
+- b) We use a Cisco Meraki MX68W firewall router to block unwanted traffic at the network gateway.
 Phone and voice data is segregated via a Dell PowerConnect 2848 switch.

 4) Password Login:

 Each employee at Exeter Financial has a unique username and password that is required to be able to log onto computer resources belonging to Exeter Financial.
-New passwords are required every 180 days.
-Password complexity requirements are to contain 1 number, 1 special character and at least 6 characters in length.
+New passwords are required every 90 days.
+Password complexity requirements are to contain 1 number, 1 special character and at least 8 characters in length.
+Additionally, Exeter has added dual layer authentication via Trusona’s password less integration.
+The Trusona app is synched to the desktop PC and authenticated via push notifications to mobile device that unlocks with a fingerprint, or access code.

-a) The company uses voice over IP technology to run its phone system via the Comvoice interface.
+- a) Exeter uses voice over IP technology to run its phone system via Cox Communications IP Centrex.
 The actual phone system resides off site and uses the internet as the method to make and receive phone calls.
 The phone system uses a different internet connection than the data connection used for internet and email access.
 Both connections are provided by the same vendor.
 There is no phone hardware switch at the business location.

-b) If the voice internet connection goes down, the phones will cease to work.
+- b) If the voice internet connection goes down, the phones will automatically roll to our cell phones.
 In the event phone/internet service is disrupted or lost, clients can contact any Exeter Financial employee via their cell phones.

 6) Key Personnel: